asleepinglion/ng6-cli/docs/cli-architecture.md

 You simply pass in an object containing your methods and variables as the last argument of the `extend` method.

-Mixins are passed in as the first arguments of the `extend` method and they're methods and properties will be mixed in sequentially using prototypical inheritance, from the first argument to the last, your custom definition.
+Mixins are passed in as the first argument(s) of the `extend` method.
+Their methods and properties will be merged in sequentially using prototypical inheritance, from the first argument to the last, your custom definition.
 For more information, check out the [Ouro Base](https://github.com/asleepinglion/ouro-base) project on GitHub.